1. Q: What is PCI DSS Compliance?

 7. Q: Who and how can we sign the PCI DSS Questionnaire?

-As a result, a filled questionnaire is generated.
 This questionnaire is also called SAQ-A. This is the document required to validate your compliance.
-The questionnaire holds all the requirements and responsibilities that apply to the involved parties: You, Convious and your Payment Service Provider, which is why you may see requirements in the signed SAQ-A that may not come back in the list of questions you validate in your PCI validation flow.
+The questionnaire holds all the requirements and responsibilities that apply to the involved parties.

-Once again, it is important to repeat the answers to these questions are standard answers defined by PCI Security Standards Council and are required to be compliant.
+Once again, it is important to emphasize the answers to these questions are standard answers defined by PCI Security Standards Council and are required to be compliant.
 Therefore, they cannot be adjusted.

 "Adyen meets the highest standard of security and stability.
 We’re a PCI DSS Level 1 Service Provider, with PCI DSS compliance assessed by an independent Qualified Security Assessor (QSA) annually." - Source